 Chris first donned military uniform whilst still at school with his local Army Cadet Force, achieving the rank of Cadet/Staff Sergeant.

 Chris is most proud to have served the best part of his life in the defence and protection of the realm.
-Today he ensures that those others who sacrificed all which was dear to them on behalf of the nation and the freedom we all enjoy today are never forgotten.
+Today he ensures that those others who sacrificed all which was dear to them on behalf of the freedoms we all enjoy today are never forgotten.

-In 2010 Chris received; Her Majesty's Britannic Ambassador to Belgium Commendation on behalf of his dedicated work as founder of the
+In 2010 Chris & Milena received Her Majesty's Britannic Ambassador to Belgium Commendations on behalf of their dedicated work as founders of the

 TANK MEMORIAL YPRES SALIENT.